JulianSchubel/nvim-notepad/lua/notepad/features/flashcards/README.md

 # Troubleshooting

-To confirm that ratings have been implied you can inspect the metadata for all currently registered flashcards by running the following:
+To confirm that ratings have been applied you can inspect the metadata for all currently registered flashcards by running the following:
 ```vim
 :lua print(vim.inspect(require("notepad.features.flashcards.metadata")._state.notes))